LeandroPitta/contabilizar/README.md

 ## Backend API

-The application communicates with a backend API to fetch and update data.
-The backend API is assumed to be hosted separately and provides endpoints for managing data related to the application.
+The backend API for this project is hosted separately.
+You can find the backend API repository at [contabilizar-api-java](https://github.com/LeandroPitta/contabilizar-api-java).

+## Production Environment

+The application runs in production at [contabilizar.leandropitta.com.br](https://contabilizar.leandropitta.com.br).

 ## Tech Stack